jkominek/x16expansion/README.md

 ## Using this library

+This library is available as a KiCad module, that you can install with the KiCad "Plugin and Content Manager".
+I suggest doing so.
 I suggest including this repo as a git submodule within your project.
-Then it's easy for your KiCad project to reference the contents in a portable fashion.
+Look for the latest release in the "Releases" section of the Github project.

 I'll keep things stable in here.
-I'm about done adding stuff anyways, and then it'll just be tweaked to fix errors.
+I'm about done adding stuff, and then it'll just be tweaked to fix errors.

 ## Footprints